-We have all witnessed how Indonesian market slowly rose to become one of the world’s emerging economic hot spot.
+We have all witnessed how the Indonesian market slowly rose to become one of the world’s emerging economic hotspots.
 With the growing attention that the archipelago has been getting, surely there is no lack of foreign investors seeking great opportunities like this and start a business in Indonesia.

-The past few years have brought significant change to Indonesian market landscape.
-In 2014, Indonesian people pushed President Jokowi to realize his promise on sustainable growth and economic development in Indonesia.
+The past few years have brought significant change to the Indonesian market landscape.
+In 2014, the Indonesian people pushed President Jokowi to realize his promise of sustainable growth and economic development in Indonesia.
 With infrastructure development as the top priority, the Jokowi administration made great efforts to create an investor-friendly government with a minimum regulatory process for doing business in Indonesia.

-PricewaterhouseCoppers (PwC) points out that Jokowi’s administration is in a constant implementation to increase infrastructure spending until 2019.
+PricewaterhouseCoopers (PwC) points out that Jokowi’s administration is in a constant implementation to increase infrastructure spending until 2019.
 The gross domestic product (GDP) will also reach a peak of 7.7 percent in 2017 forecasted by PwC.
-They are also in full force promoting a Public Private Partnership (PPP) scheme, encouraging investment in the infrastructure sector.
+They are also in full force promoting a Public-Private Partnership (PPP) scheme, encouraging investment in the infrastructure sector.